broadinstitute/cromwell/docs/tutorials/PipelinesApi101.md

           endpoint-url = "https://genomics.googleapis.com/"
           // This allows you to use an alternative service account to launch jobs, by default uses default service account compute-service-account = "default"

+          // Pipelines v2 only: specify the number of times localization and delocalization operations should be attempted
+          // There is no logic to determine if the error was transient or not, everything is retried upon failure
+          // Defaults to 3
+          localization-attempts = 3
         }

         filesystems {